-Methodology In June 2016, LinkedIn conducted an online survey of 9,898 members across 12 countries.
-3,904 respondents were either master's/MBA graduates, or former master's/MBA students who left their program before earning their degree - including 585 in the U.S. and 379 in Canada.
+Methodology In June 2016, LinkedIn conducted an online survey of 9,898 members across 12 countries, including 1,620 in the U.S. and 1,087 in Canada.
+Respondents were either master's degree or MBA graduates or former graduate or MBA students who left their program before earning their degree.
 CarringtonCrisp, an international market research and consulting firm specializing in higher education, conducted an additional survey of 325 business school admissions and career services staff, including 90 in the U.S. and 25 in Canada.
 More than 80% of the respondent schools are AACSB or EQUIS accredited.
 This report focuses on data from U.S. and Canadian respondents.